-The change in fair value of the derivative financial instrument was a negligible gain for the year ended December 31, 2019 compared to a gain of \$0.5 million for the year ended December 31, 2018.
-Fluctuations in the fair value of the derivative financial instrument is primarily due to changes in the Company's share price.
+The change in fair value of the derivative financial instrument was a negligible gain for the year ended December 31, 2021 compared to a negligible gain for the year ended December 31, 2020.
+Fluctuations in the fair value of the derivative financial instrument are primarily due to changes in the Company's share price.